python/cpython/Doc/library/contextlib.rst

    If the code within the :keyword:`!with` block raises a :exc:`BaseExceptionGroup`, suppressed exceptions are removed from the group.
-If any exceptions in the group are not suppressed, a group containing them is re-raised.
+If any exceptions in the group are not suppressed, a group containing them is re-raised (see also :meth:`~BaseExceptionGroup.derive`).

    .. versionadded:: 3.4